 To set up this activity, I cut small pieces of parchment paper into squares and labeled each one with a child’s name.
 I divided the dough into equal amounts.

-We backed the fossils in the oven for 1-2 hours (may need longer) at 250 degrees to dry out the dough and make it hard.
+We baked the fossils in the oven for 1-2 hours (may need longer) at 250 degrees to dry out the dough and make it hard.

 I sent everyone’s fossils home in a plastic bag.